1ToastyBred1/ClassiCube-stuff/README.md

 Here I will post my classicube plugins :D

+> [!WARNING]
-(if you use my code in your projects please credit me properly)
+> If you are planning on using my code in your projects, please credit me properly.